Diversity and Inclusion

 What is an ERG?

 An Employee Resource Group (ERG) is a workplace group where employees join based on shared identities, communities, and interests.
-Some examples include a working parents group, women’s network, moms returning to work, and specific culture or ethnicity-based groups.
+Some examples of ERGs include a working parents group, women’s network, moms returning to work, and specific culture or ethnicity-based groups.

-They are designed to promote personal and professional development by creating a community where people learn and find support.
+Employee interest groups (sometimes called business resource groups or affinity groups) are designed to promote personal and professional development by creating a community where people learn and find support.

 What is the purpose of ERGs in the workplace?